-Try this easy mango lassi smoothie recipe for a sweet snack that offers up some equally sweet nutrient benefits.
-You get the vitamin C and provitamin A-packed mango, along with some protein from Greek yogurt for staying power.
-There’s no added sugar here, and if you don’t like banana, I’m giving you multiple options to sweeten this lassi up!
+Try this easy sugar free mango lassi smoothie recipe for a sweet snack that offers up some equally sweet nutrient benefits.
+You get vitamin C and provitamin A-packed mango, along with some protein from Greek yogurt for staying power.
+There’s no added sugar here, and if you don’t like banana, learn other options to sweeten this lassi up!
 Banana haters deserve some no added sugar smoothie options too.

 My local Costco carries a large selection of ripe and delicious fruit at all times of the year.
 I can’t claim that the fruit is all locally grown.
 However, when I’m craving some fresh fruit outside of the growing season, they have what I need.